West Coast Plants

 Light requirements: Full sun to part sun

-Pollination: Self-pollinating, but increased yields with cross-pollination from alpine strawberries
+Pollination: Self-fertile, but increased yields with cross-pollination with other alpine strawberries.

 Noteworthy: Does not spread via runners.
 Space plants 8-12" apart.